Skaði: Modern influence

 Modern works of art depicting Skaði include Skadi und Niurd by Karl Ehrenberg (1883) and Skadi by Emil Doepler (1901).
 Skaði also appears in Adam Oehlenschläger's poem Skades Giftermaal (1819).

 Art deco depictions of both the god Ullr (1928) and Skaði (1929) appear on covers of the Swedish ski annual På Skidor, both skiing and wielding bows.
 E. John B. Allen notes that the deities are portrayed in a manner that "give[s] historical authority to this most important of Swedish ski journals, which began publication in 1893".

-A moon of the planet Saturn (Skathi) and the highest mountain on Venus (Skadi Mons) are named after the goddess.
+A moon of the planet Saturn (Skathi) is named after the goddess.

+She is also the namesake of heavyweight CMLL luchadora Skadi, on account of her jötunn nature.

+In December 2025, the video game Overwatch 2 released a cosmetic skin for their hunting-themed character Freya named "Skadi" & modelled off of her iconography.

+The Disney XD series Dragon Striker features a character named Skadi Savarog who possesses ice based powers.